So, who are you and what do you do?

 Is there anything you’ve done recently that you’re particularly proud of?

-What do you like about working at Netspeak?
+How do you find working at Netspeak?

 And last but not least, what’s your friend code in Sunshine Days?